-The central location of the aortic valve (see Fig. 4–21) provides the electrophysiologist with a unique vantage point from which arrhythmias in the right or left ventricular outflow tract, right or left atrium, can be ablated.8 During surgical or transcatheter aortic valve replacement, the anterior mitral leaflet, left bundle branch, or coronary ostia can be injured inadvertently.17 Annular abscesses caused by infective endocarditis involving the aortic valve can burrow into adjacent structures and thereby produce endocarditis of the other valves; conduction disturbances with septal involvement: aortoatrial, aortopulmonary artery, or aortoventricular fistulas; pericarditis; or fatal hemopericardium.14
+The central location of the aortic valve (see Fig. 4–21) provides the electrophysiologist with a unique vantage point from which arrhythmias in the right or left ventricular outflow tract, or right or left atrium, can be ablated.
+8 During surgical or transcatheter aortic valve replacement, the anterior mitral leaflet, left bundle branch, or coronary ostia can be injured inadvertently.
+17 Annular abscesses caused by infective endocarditis involving the aortic valve can burrow into adjacent structures and thereby produce endocarditis of the other valves; conduction disturbances with septal involvement; aortoatrial, aortopulmonary artery, or aortoventricular fistulas; pericarditis; or fatal hemopericardium.
+14

 Age-Related Valve Changes

 Several age-related changes in the cardiac valves can have clinical significance.
 21 In normal hearts, the thickness of the aortic and mitral leaflets increases progressively with each decade, particularly along their closure margins.
 21 Probably the most common clinical manifestation of these changes is aortic valve sclerosis, characterized by valve thickening without hemodynamic dysfunction.
 21 However, age-related degenerative calcification of an otherwise anatomically normal-appearing aortic valve can result in progressive aortic stenosis.
 21